Tampines Rovers FC: 2000s

-2017 season

 In view of the financial woes faced by the club during the 2016 season, drastic measures were taken before the start of 2017 season.
 These would include cut in players and technical staff's salaries, shutting down of fruit machines to name a few.
 Club chairman, Mr Krishna Ramachandra had decided to make sweeping changes within the club to avoid the same issues happening as last season.
-The 3 foreign imports from last season, Billy Mehmet, Jordan Webb and Jermaine Pennant had been released from the club with them joining Brunei DPMM, Warriors FC and Bury FC respectively.
-The club had also ended their 15-year association with their long term sponsor, Hyundai.
-A significant number of the playing staffs had also left the club as well, notably Hafiz Abu Sujad who left the club for Thai Division 2 side, BBCU F.C.
+The 3 foreign imports from last season, Billy Mehmet, Jordan Webb and Jermaine Pennant had been released from the club with them joining DPMM, Warriors and Bury respectively.
+The club had also ended their 15-year association with their long-term sponsor, Hyundai.
+A significant number of the playing staffs had also left the club as well, notably star player, Hafiz Abu Sujad who left the club for Thai League 2 side, BBCU.

 The club had signed a trio of foreign young players to replace the 3 that had departed the end of last season.
-They would include former Ceres FC utility player, Son Yong Chan, Japanese Teenage winger, Ryutaro Megumi and former Croatia U17 International, Ivan Jakov Džoni.
+They would include former Ceres utility player, Son Yong Chan, Japanese teenager winger, Ryutaro Megumi and former Croatia U17 International, Ivan Jakov Džoni.
 They too did sign a couple of local free agents last season.
-Notable local signings would include Singapore National Team Defensive Pairing, Madhu Mohana and Daniel Bennett from Warriors FC and Geylang International FC.
-The most notable one would be the sudden resignation of coach Akbar Nawas who left the club just 1 month before the start of the season and was replaced by former Garena Young Lions Coach, Jürgen Raab.
+Notable local signings would include Singapore National Team Defensive Pairing, Madhu Mohana and Daniel Bennett from Warriors FC and Geylang International.
+The most notable one would be the sudden resignation of coach Akbar Nawas who left the club just one month before the start of the season and was replaced by former Garena Young Lions Coach, Jürgen Raab.
+Gavin Lee joined the club as an assistant coach.
+The Stags started off the 2017 campaign losing the 2017 Singapore Community Shield to Albirex Niigata (S).

-They took on Global FC in the AFC Champions League Play-offs this season and lost to them 2–0, which meant that they would be playing in the AFC Cup this season where they finished as quarter finalists last season.
+They took on Global in the AFC Champions League Play-offs this season but lost 2–0, which meant that they would be playing in the 2017 AFC Cup this season which they are drawn in Group G with Ceres–Negros from Philippines, Hà Nội from Vietnam and FELDA United from Malaysia but ended up in third place with 2 wins and 4 losses.

-Midway through the season, club chairman, Mr Krishna Ramachandra had announced that he would be stepping down as chairman of the club.
+Midway through the season, club chairman, Krishna Ramachandra had announced that he would be stepping down as chairman of the club.
 Citing commitment issues as the reason.
 He stayed on as club chairman to assist in FAS in the auditing and settling the accounts of the club prior to the date of his official step down (22 August 2017).
-On 30 August 2017, Mr Desmond Ong had been confirmed by FAS as the new chairman of the club and had also appointed a totally brand new committee for the club moving forward.
+On 30 August 2017, Desmond Ong had been confirmed by FAS as the new chairman of the club and had also appointed a totally brand new committee for the club moving forward.
+The Stags finished the season as runner-ups in the league with 8 points' difference to Albirex Niigata (S).